---

 **What's the difference between ranking on Google and being cited by AI?**

-**Google ranks pages in a list based on authority and backlinks, whereas AI engines extract specific content to synthesize direct answers.** A page can rank #1 on Google but never be cited by ChatGPT if the content isn't structured for extraction.
-[Ahrefs](https://ahrefs.com/blog/ai-seo-statistics/) found that 80% of URLs cited by ChatGPT do not rank in Google's top 100.
+**AI engines extract specific content to synthesize direct answers, while Google ranks pages in a list based on authority, backlinks, and relevance.** A page can rank #1 on Google without being cited by ChatGPT if it lacks extraction-ready structure.
+[Ahrefs](https://ahrefs.com/blog/ai-seo-statistics/) research indicates that 80% of URLs cited by ChatGPT do not rank in the Google top 100.

 **Do I need to create separate content for each AI platform?**

-**You do not need to create separate content for each AI platform because ChatGPT, Perplexity, Gemini, and Claude all favor the same structural patterns.** These engines prioritize specificity over generality, structured data over narrative, and externally validated claims over self-promotion.
-One well-structured answer object containing direct answers, quotable tables, proof strips, and FAQ blocks serves all four platforms effectively.
+**One well-structured answer object serves all major platforms because ChatGPT, Perplexity, Gemini, and Claude favor the same content patterns.** These engines prioritize specificity over generality, structured data over narrative, and externally validated claims over self-promotion.
+Effective structural requirements include direct opening answers, quotable tables, proof strips, and FAQ blocks that work universally across AI models.

 **What types of pages get cited most by AI?**

-**Comparison pages, buyer guides, category definitions, troubleshooting guides, ROI pages, and FAQ formats receive the highest citation rates from AI.** These formats provide structured, extractable information that maps directly to how buyers phrase prompts.
-Narrative blog posts and thought leadership pieces are cited far less frequently.
+**Comparison pages, buyer guides, category definitions, troubleshooting guides, ROI pages, and FAQ formats earn the highest citation volume from AI engines.** These formats provide structured, extractable information that maps directly to buyer prompt phrasing.
+In contrast, narrative blog posts and thought leadership pieces are cited significantly less frequently by generative engines.

 **Can we do this in-house?**

-**In-house GEO implementation is only viable for teams with specialized LLM strategy expertise, AI crawler engineering capabilities, and high-volume content production capacity.** Most mid-market teams lack these three requirements simultaneously.
+**In-house GEO execution is possible only if a team possesses specialized LLM strategy expertise, AI crawler engineering capabilities, and high-volume content production capacity.** Most mid-market teams lack these three requirements simultaneously.
 Hiring for these roles takes 3-6 months and typically costs more than a managed program.

 **Will this cannibalize our existing SEO traffic?**

-**Answer objects do not cannibalize existing SEO traffic; instead, they improve performance across both traditional search and AI engines.** BrightEdge found a 60% overlap between Perplexity citations and Google top 10 rankings.
-Well-structured pages with tables, FAQ sections, and proof links earn featured snippets and AI Overviews while simultaneously getting cited by ChatGPT and Perplexity.
+**Answer objects improve both SEO and GEO performance simultaneously, with research showing a 60% overlap between Perplexity citations and Google top 10 rankings.** Well-structured pages featuring tables, FAQ sections, and proof links earn featured snippets and AI Overviews on Google.
+These same elements ensure the brand is cited by ChatGPT and Perplexity without reducing traditional search traffic.

 **Ready to start earning AI citations?** [Book a 20-minute call](/contact) to get a free AI visibility audit showing which prompts your brand appears in and where competitors are winning.